-- The applicant’s submission may not be under consideration by any publisher during the judging period, and if the applicant has a literary agent, the applicant is encouraged to inform them that the work should not be submitted elsewehre during the review period for this prize.
+- The applicant’s submission may not be under consideration by any publisher during the judging period, and if the applicant has a literary agent, the applicant is encouraged to inform them that the work should not be submitted elsewhere during the review period for this prize.
 Applicants will be notified immediately if their manuscript is no longer under consideration at which time they should feel free to submit the work elsewhere for consideration.

-• your typed, double-spaced (11 or 12 point font), and paginated manuscript (at least 80,000 words in length) with title appearing on every page (your name should not appear anywhere on the pages to ensure anonymity for the judging process)
+- Your typed, double-spaced (11 or 12 point font), and paginated manuscript (at least 80,000 words in length) with title appearing on every page (your name should not appear anywhere on the pages to ensure anonymity for the judging process)

-• a one-page synopsis of the work’s plot which also explains how it addresses a social issue (please do not include your name on this page).
+- A one-page synopsis of the work’s plot which also explains how it addresses a social issue (please do not include your name on this page).
 How to define socially engaged fiction

-• résumé or curriculum vitae (five pages maximum)
+- Résumé or curriculum vitae (five pages maximum)

 - A $25 submission fee.
 Submittable will provide instructions for paying through their website or through PayPal.
 PEN will not be accepting checks, money orders, or cash as a means of payment.
 Early application is strongly advised.